grafana/mimir/docs/sources/operators-guide/configure/about-runtime-configuration.md

 By default, Grafana Mimir reloads the contents of these files every 10 seconds and merges these files from left to right.
 You can configure this interval by using the `-runtime-config.reload-period=<duration>` CLI flag or by specifying the `period` value in your YAML configuration file.

-When running Grafana Mimir on Kubernetes, store the runtime configuration files a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and mount the ConfigMaps in each container.
+When running Grafana Mimir on Kubernetes, store the runtime configuration files in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and mount the ConfigMaps in each container.

 ## Viewing the runtime configuration